 Annexes

-The regulation has 8 annexes:
+The regulation has eight annexes:

-• Annex I — classification and labelling requirements for hazardous substances and mixtures;
+-Annex I – classification and labelling requirements for hazardous substances and mixtures;

-• Annex II — special rules for labelling and packaging of certain substances and mixtures;
+-Annex II – special rules for labelling and packaging of certain substances and mixtures;

-• Annex III — list of hazard statements, supplemental hazard information and supplemental label elements;
+-Annex III – list of hazard statements, supplemental hazard information and supplemental label elements;

-• Annex IV — list of precautionary statements;
+-Annex IV – list of precautionary statements;

-• Annex V — hazard pictograms;
+-Annex V – hazard pictograms;

-• Annex VI — harmonised classification and labelling for certain hazardous substances;
+-Annex VI – harmonised classification and labelling for certain hazardous substances;

-• Annex VII — translation table from classification under Directive 67/548/EEC to classification under this regulation;
+-Annex VII – translation table from classification under Directive 67/548/EEC to classification under this regulation;

-• Annex VIII — harmonised information relating to emergency health response and preventative measures.
+-Annex VIII – harmonised information relating to emergency health response and preventative measures.

 Revisions to the regulation

-Since its adoption in 2008, the regulation has been amended on several occasions, most recently by Regulation (EU) 2018/1480.
-The harmonised classification and labelling of hazardous substances is updated through an ‘Adaptation to technical progress (ATP)’ which is adopted by the European Commission every year, following the opinion of the ECHA’s Committee for Risk Assessment.
-Other changes to the legal text may also be implemented through an ATP, such as the addition of Annex VIII to the regulation.
-The most recent consolidated version of the regulation includes 12 adaptations to technical progress (but it does not yet incorporate Regulation (EU) 2018/1480).
+Since its adoption in 2008, the regulation has been amended approximately on a yearly basis, whereby harmonised classification and labelling of hazardous substances is updated through an adaptation to technical progress (ATP).
+The Commission adopts an ATP following the scientific opinion of the ECHA’s Committee for Risk Assessment.
+Other changes to the legal text may also be implemented through an ATP, such as those that implement amendments of the GHS and the addition of Annex VIII to the regulation (see also consolidated version of Regulation (EC) No 1272/2008).
+Most of the amendments that have been made relate to the regulation’s annexes.

 FROM WHEN DOES THE REGULATION APPLY?